benjineering/sound-io/README.md

 ### ROADMAP

-- implementation
-  - implement all module functions
-  - implement all struct members
 - safety
   - check libsoundio version on install and in specs
   - raise on buffer read and write out of bounds